bytecodealliance/rfcs/accepted/wasmtime-debugging-v2.md

 interference across separate instances of one module.)
 This RFC instead proposes, again, an inline instrumentation-based approach.

+In brief, we retain a "check for breakpoint" pseudo-opcode, lowered as a sequence point (opaque to the compiler, inhibits moving side-effects) and with some actual breakpoint logic as the lowering.
+We could implement either an "explicit checks" breakpoint mode or a dynamic-patching breakpoint mode:

-In brief, the `vmctx` for any particular instance will store a pointer to a bitmap, with one bit per original Wasm opcode.
+- In the explicit-checks mode, The `vmctx` for any particular instance will store a pointer to a bitmap, with one bit per original Wasm opcode.
 At each "check for breakpoint" point, we will emit a load, mask, compare and branch.
 On the cold path at the branch destination, we perform the hostcall into the runtime that returns control to the debugger.

-This breakpoint-bitmap should have good cache residency as long as the code itself does (it will be much more dense than the machine code);
-and unlike fuel, these operations do not form long dependent chains, so in code that is not otherwise maximizing the instruction-issue bandwidth of a modern out-of-order CPU, these checks should not have prohibitive performance overhead.
-In any case, it will be much less than an unconditional hostcall at every step.
+- In the dynamic-patching mode, we lower the check-for-breakpoint opcode as a NOP region large enough for patching in a call to a break trampoline.
+Critically, we do the patching on a *private copy* of the code segment.
+This should be possible to do reasonably cheaply because Wasmtime already must emit completely position-independent code (it has no support for load-time relocations in compiled artifact text segments); it only means adjusting function pointers placed into VM structures when initializing instances if an instance has a private copy of the module's code.

+We plan to experiment with both, and choose the option that is as simple as possible without imposing undue run-time or code-size bloat.

 ## Async Nature of Breakpoints